aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 <h4>2.2.3.5 Review the vote</h4>

-Since there are only two token-holders in this organization, and the Support parameter is set to 51%, the unanimous vote on the proposal has resulted in an approved vote, and the vote has automatically been "Enacted".
+Since there are only two tokenholders in this organization, and the Support parameter is set to 51%, the unanimous vote on the proposal has resulted in an approved vote, and the vote has automatically been "Enacted".
 A vote with a status of "Enacted" does not need any further action to be taken.

 [![](images/user_guide/07/bella96_v5.png)](images/user_guide/07/bella96_v5.png)